This week, we’re looking at the Mortal Kombat Blood Code – A cheat that was so controversial, that it helped shape the face of video game censorship.

 You sure said it, Shang Tsung.

-That was one of gaming’s best cheat codes, and I hope your minds weren’t warped by that gratuitous display of violence.
+The Mortal Kombat Blood Code remains one of gaming’s best cheat codes, and I hope your minds weren’t warped by that gratuitous display of violence.

 Why don’t you tell me what codes or secrets you’d like to induct into this Hall of Fame for sneakiness.
 Tell me your suggestions in the comments below.